architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
-This example demonstrates SRGE's ability to create **large-scale, recognizable ontologies based on widely known concepts**, encapsulating a vast amount of astronomical knowledge and maintaining scientific accuracy (Kepler's Laws, Newtonian gravity).
+This example demonstrates SRGE's ability to create **large-scale, recognizable realities based on widely known concepts, structured by SRGC**, encapsulating a vast amount of astronomical knowledge and maintaining scientific accuracy (Kepler's Laws, Newtonian gravity).

 #### **3. Generated JSON World**